 Our proposed framework offers the flexibility to be extended to other deep learning tasks.
 For instance, in certain tasks in addition to a field variable, some physical parameters might also be inputs to the neural network.
 As an example of an extension to such cases, the scalar response model (Eq.
-5) could be extended as $\mathbf{u} = r(z) \int \boldsymbol{\psi}(\boldsymbol{\xi}) \mathbf{f}(\boldsymbol{\xi}) d\boldsymbol{\xi} + \gamma z$ similar to the work in [80] where z is the additional input parameter, and r and $\gamma$ are an unknown function and parameter, respectively, that need to be estimated.
-Leveraging analytical integral equations used in fluid dynamics is the Biot-Savart Law used in modeling vortex dynamics [81].
-This has recently inspired the neural vortex methods, which use neural networks to map vorticity to velocity [82].
-Our analytical integral equation approach also offers the possibility of solving inverse problems using standard approaches used in solving integral equations [41].
-Integral equations have been utilized in developing mathematical theories for inverse problems and their numerical solution [83, 84].
-Another interesting future direction is the comparison of our method's generalization with other operator learning methods such as DeepONets [85] and Fourier neural operators [35].
-Extension to time-dependent problems is another future direction, which is inspired by parabolic Green's functions [86].
+5) could be extended as $\mathbf{u} = r(z) \int \boldsymbol{\psi}(\boldsymbol{\xi}) \mathbf{f}(\boldsymbol{\xi}) d\boldsymbol{\xi} + \gamma z$ similar to the work in [85] where z is the additional input parameter, and r and γ are an unknown function and parameter, respectively, that need to be estimated.
+Leveraging analytical integral equation models in classical physics is another possible extension.
+An example of analytical integral equations used in fluid dynamics is the Biot-Savart Law used in modeling vortex dynamics [86].
+This has recently inspired the neural vortex methods, which use neural networks to map vorticity to velocity [87].
+Our analytical integral equation approach also offers the possibility of solving inverse problems using standard approaches used in solving integral equations [42].
+Integral equations have been utilized in developing mathematical theories for inverse problems and their numerical solution [88,89].
+Another interesting future direction is the comparison of our method's generalization with other operator learning methods such as DeepONets [90] and Fourier neural operators [36].
+Extension to time-dependent problems is another future direction, which is inspired by parabolic Green's functions [91].
+Finally, our definition of interpretability draws from qualitative attributes outlined in [23] such as additivity, sparsity, and linearity, as well as being able to present the model as an analytical equation.
+Our current work just focused on demonstrating the possibility of approximating neural networks with analytical models that possess such interpretable features and we did not demonstrate our framework's potential for physical interpretation.
+Our future work will focus on using the model for interpreting the physics of the problem.